Professional Division Summer Intensive Program

 Tuition & Fees

-Students 15 and older may be housed at Fordham University's McMahon Hall dormitory, which is a five minute walk from The Ailey School.
+Students between the ages of 15 and 19 may be housed at Fordham University's McMahon Hall dormitory, which is a five minute walk from The Ailey School.
 McMahon Hall offers air-conditioned apartment-style housing with a 24-hour security guard.
 Each suite contains a common room, kitchen, bathroom, and either 2 or 3 bedrooms that can accommodate 2 to 3 students per bedroom.
 Apartments come with basic dorm-style furnishings.
 Kitchens are equipped with refrigerators, electric stove-top oven, and sink.
 Wireless Internet and on-site laundry facilities are available.
 Resident assistants live on-site to monitor students in the dormitory.
-A chaperone program is available for students under the age of 16.